-As shown in Table 3.8-4, the amount of daily vehicle-miles traveled (VMT) in the evaluation area between 2019 and 2050 is expected to increase by about 28% due to population and development growth.
+As shown in Table 3.8-4, the amount of annual VMT in the evaluation area between 2019 and 2050 is expected to increase due to population and development growth.
 This growth is expected to occur with or without the I-15 project.
-However, over the same period, annual on-road emissions of criteria pollutants are expected to decrease, with the exception of $PM{10}$ , as shown in the table.
-These emissions reductions are projected to occur even with the expected 28% increase in VMT during the same period.
-The expected decrease in emissions is due to improved fuel and emissions standards in the future resulting in lower emissions. $PM{10}$ emissions are expected to increase by about 16% as a result of increased road dust emissions (road dust emissions increase with increasing VMT).
+However, over the same period, annual on-road emissions of criteria pollutants are expected to decrease, with the exception of PM{10} , as shown in the table.
+These emissions reductions are projected to occur even with the expected increase in VMT during the same period.
+The expected decrease in emissions is due to improved fuel and emissions standards in the future resulting in lower emissions.
+PM{10} emissions are expected to increase as a result of increased road dust emissions (road dust emissions increase with increasing VMT).